yaswanth1701/yaswanth1701/README.md

 - 👋 hello I am Yaswanth
-- i am currently in my 2nd year of undergraduation of chemical engineering from
+- i am in my 2nd year of undergraduation of chemical engineering from

   visvesvaraya national institute of technology nagpur
 - 👀 I’m interested in robotics and programming